 Including product end-user in the process, you save the resources that can be now spent on marketing, further development or your other projects.
 What’s more, the software house won’t have to go back and forth to fix the emerging shortcomings as it already had been uncovered during the MVP stage.
 You’re going to have a fully functional product that’s ready to launch and is adapted to the market.

-Now, since we already covered the benefits, it’s time to talk about some tips for MVP development.
+Now, since we already covered the benefits, it’s time to talk about some tips for Minimum Viable Product development.
 How to ensure that the process goes smoothly?
 Let’s see what to do to increase your product’s chances for the success:

 There are many misconceptions about these three methods.
 How do they differ from one another?
 Let’s find out.